Cutting the cord bill or fees is definitely a great way to save money. Did you know you can get internet without cable?

 - Internet 100 plan costs $40 a month for 100 Mbps.

 - Internet 500 plan costs $60 a month for 500 Mbps.

 - Internet 1000 plan costs $80 a month for 1000 Mbps.

-Plus, if you sign up today, you’ll get $10 off every month.
+Plus, if you sign up today, you’ll make $10 off every month.

-CenturyLink is a how to get internet without cable option that provides your home with blazing fast Internet speeds and reliable, secure home WiFi.
+CenturyLink is a how to get internet without cable option that provides your home with blazing fast Internet speeds and reliable, secure home access.
 CenturyLink is also available in over 30 US states.

 What makes CenturyLink unique is that you’re never locked into a contract and you’re guaranteed your plan’s prices for life.
 Now that’s a steal!

 Here’s a breakdown of the different plans: